lyon-fnal/centos-gm2-dev/README.md

 #### 4.2.7 Monitoring VM performance with netdata

-The `netdata` monitoring system is installed and automatically runs in the VM.
-This is the same system we run in the control room to monitor the DAQ machines.
+The `netdata` monitoring system is installed, but is not started by default.
+You can start it with `sudo netdata`. `netdata` is the same system we run in the control room to monitor the DAQ machines.
 On your host, open `localhost:19999` in your browser and you'll see the monitoring page.
 If you are running a `gm2` program, click on the "Applications" section and you'll see metrics for a group called `art`.
 With those metrics you can see memory, CPU, disk, and network usage for your art program execution.

 ## 5 Workflows tips